BIO 113 — Dinosaurs

 Redondosaurus

-Dorsal view of a Pseudopalatus sp. skull and mandible.
+Dorsal view of a Machaeroprosopus (formerly Pseudopalatus) sp. skull and mandible.
 The external nares (nostrils) are located on the forehead, which distinguishes phytosaurs from modern crocodylians which have their nostrils at the tip of the snout.

 Bull Canyon Formation, Chinle Group, Quay Co., New Mexico